-CUSSata Cake (Italian-inspired cake with Strawberries and Ricotta cream)
+Italian-inspired Cake with Strawberries and Ricotta

 Here’s what the cake looks like after layer 1:

-CUSSata Cake with Ricotta and Strawberry filling
+CUSSata Cake with Strawberries and Ricotta filling

 CUSSata Cake